manhzeff/API-Data-Streaming-/README.md

 The project is designed with the following components:

+# Project Overview

+This project leverages a variety of technologies to establish a robust data pipeline.
+Below is an outline of the key components and their roles within the system.

+## Data Source

-1.Data Source: We use randomuser.me API to generate random user data for our pipeline.
+- **Random User Generator**: We utilize the [randomuser.me](https://randomuser.me/) API to generate random user data, which serves as the initial input for our pipeline.

+## Data Orchestration

-2.Apache Airflow: Responsible for orchestrating the pipeline and storing fetched data in a PostgreSQL database.
+- **Apache Airflow**: Orchestrates the pipeline, managing the workflow from data ingestion to storage.
+Airflow is responsible for fetching data from the Random User Generator API and storing it in a PostgreSQL database.

+## Data Streaming

-3.Apache Kafka and Zookeeper: Used for streaming data from PostgreSQL to the processing engine.
+- **Apache Kafka and Zookeeper**: Facilitate the streaming of data from the PostgreSQL database to our processing engine.
+Kafka, in conjunction with Zookeeper, ensures reliable and scalable streaming capabilities.

+## Monitoring and Schema Management

-4.Control Center and Schema Registry: Helps in monitoring and schema management of our Kafka streams.
+- **Control Center and Schema Registry**: Essential for the monitoring and management of Kafka streams.
+The Control Center provides a comprehensive overview of the system's health and performance, while the Schema Registry maintains the integrity of data schemas within our streams.

-5.Apache Spark: For data processing with its master and worker nodes.
-6.Cassandra: Where the processed data will be stored.
+## Data Processing

+- **Apache Spark**: Employs both master and worker nodes to process the data efficiently.
+Apache Spark's robust computing capabilities enable complex data transformations and analyses.

+## Data Storage

+- **Cassandra**: The final destination for our processed data.
+Cassandra's distributed architecture ensures scalability and reliability for storing large volumes of data.